The Maldives is one of the most consistent surf zones on the planet.

 Maldives Surf Seasons

 The Southern Hemisphere summer is generally the time of least swell activity in the Indian Ocean.
-However, exposure to SW, S and SE swells coupled with breaks offshore in the short lived NE trade winds means the Southern Atolls can pump regardless.
+However, maximum swell exposure and breaks offshore in the short lived NE trades means the Southern Atolls can pump regardless.
 Seasonal data shows consistent long and mid period swells in the 4 foot range.
 Plenty to keep things interesting on the exposed reef passes.
 This is the time to visit the Southern Atolls for guaranteed good conditions.
 It’s not unlikely that you can score the waves of your life with no other boats around!

 The Central Atolls can also see some classic days at this time of year despite being the ‘off season’.
 However, with swells having to travel further, it’s only the more powerful pulses that will make it up here.